-Prerequisite(s): Clinic Attendance and Director Recommendation

-Dance Team MS 2 Course 6735
+Grades 7-8 Prerequisite(s): Clinic Attendance and Director Recommendation Dance Team MS 2 Grade 8 year commitment and participation in all concerts is required.

 Prerequisite(s): Dance Team MS 1, Clinic Attendance and Director Recommendation

 Middle School Dance Team is a full year course designed for 7th and 8th grade students and is an open enrollment activity.
 Dance team members participate in dance routines at school functions such as football games and pep rallies.
 The members are required to attend daily before or after-school practices.
 Students must adhere to all rules and guidelines in the organization's handbook and by-laws.
 Steps to becoming a member of a campus dance team and fulfilling team requirements can be found on the respective campus dance team website.